polkachu/axelar-operator/README.md

 1. Support both mainnet and testnet
 1. Only support chains with direct binary installation.
 For docker installation (Arbitrum and Aurora), users should just refer to the official doc
-1. Can be used for version upgrade (default) and initial installation (with an extra flag)
+1. Can be used for version upgrade (default) and initial installation (with an extra "mode=full" flag)
-1. Assume that golang already exists on the server
+1. Assume that Golang already exists on the server

 ## TL/DR

-You run one playbook to set up a node or update a node version.
+You run one playbook to set up a node or update version.
 Here is a few examples:

 ```bash
 # Mainnet: upgrade version